uwc/uwcde-website/src/README.md

 # Contribute

 Interested in contributing to the development of this theme?
 I look forward to your pull requests und issues.
-Or drop me a line at [hello@connorbaer.io](mailto:hello@connorbaer.io).
+Or drop me a line at [hello@connorbaer.co](mailto:hello@connorbaer.co).

 # Copyright